++bake

 Note: This function isn't specifically a list function but is included in section 2b of the standard library so is documented here for completeness.

-to a dry gate by specifying argument mold a
+Convert wet gate f to a dry gate by specifying argument mold a.

-is a wet gate that takes a wet gate and produces a dry gate.
++bake is a wet gate that takes a wet gate and produces a dry gate.

 Accepts

-is a gate
+f is a gate.

-is a mold
+a is a mold.

 Produces

-whose sample type is a
+A dry gate whose sample type is a.

 Source